hapax/hapax.github.io/assets/sneeze.md

 Layout: post
 mathjax: true
 comments: true
-title:  "The physics of sneezes"
+title:  "The physics of sneezes (Part I)"
 categories: Physics
 date:  2020-07-07
 ---

-**July 7, 2020.** *The physics of sneezing and aeorosols is fascinating and particularly timely given concerns around physical distancing guidelines for COVID.
-Here, we explore a few simple (and medically unsound) models to get a feel for the problem.*
+**July 7, 2020.** *The physics of sneezing and aeorosols is fascinating and important given concerns around physical distancing guidelines for COVID.
+Here, we explore a few very simple one-dimensional models for the ballistic spray of larger droplets, taking drag into account.*

 #### Ballistic droplets